alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 ### Configuration Variables ###

-These are set in `SpanshAttack.startup` and can be overriden from your profile if you have imported SpanshAttack.
+These are set in `SpanshAttack.startup` and can be overriden from your profile if you have included SpanshAttack.

 * `Elite.pasteKey` (string): the key used for pasting into Elite.
 On QWERTY this is `v`.
 Default: `v`.